dekkov/neon4cast_faasr/README.md

 While you can create and edit FaaSr configuration files in any text editor, FaaSr also provides a Shiny app graphical user interface to facilitate the development of simple workflows using your browser.
 You can use it to edit a configuration from scratch, or from an existing JSON configuration file that you upload as a starting point, and then download the edited JSON file to your computer for use in FaaSr.
 [Right-click here to open the FaaSr workflow builder in another window](https://faasr.shinyapps.io/faasr-json-builder/).

 To start, you will need to download "neon_workflow.json" and upload it to the FaaSr JSON Builder, your Workflow section should represent the workflow we had in part II.
 Next, we will guide you through the process of adding the provided function `create_oxygen_forecast_mean.R` to this workflow.

 ### oxygenForecastMean

 Let's first create our function in the workflow:

 1. On the left sidebar, choose `Functions` for "Select type" field.
 2. For "Action Name" and "Function Name", input the following: `oxygenForecastMean` and `create_oxygen_forecast_mean`.
-Notice: the function name declare here should match with the function name initialized in `create_oxygen_forecast_mean.R`.
+Notice: the function name declared here should match the function name initialized in `create_oxygen_forecast_mean.R`.
 3. For "Function Arguments", we need to match this field with the actual arguments in our file, which is `folder=neon4cast, input_file=blinded_aquatic.csv, output_file=oxygen_fc_mean.csv`
 4. Since we won't invoke anything after this function, we can leave "Next Actions to Invoke" blank.
 5. For "Function's Action Container(Optional)", input `ghcr.io/faasr/github-actions-tidyverse:1.4.1`
 6. For "Repository/Path": input `dekkov/neon4cast_faasr`
-7. The dependencies need for this function should also be declare in the next 2 fields as follow: "Dependencies - Github Package for the function: tidyverts/tsibble, eco4cast/neon4cast", "Dependencies - Repository/Path for the function: neon4cast, tidyverse, tsibble, fable".
+7. The dependencies needed for this function should also be declared in the next 2 fields as follows: "Dependencies - Github Package for the function: tidyverts/tsibble, eco4cast/neon4cast", "Dependencies - Repository/Path for the function: neon4cast, tidyverse, tsibble, fable".
 8. Click Apply

 Now that we have our function, we can connect it to our workflow by invoking it after getData function.